-One emerging need for aspiring shiitake mushroom growers is to source sustainably harvested small diameter logs, known as “bolts,” for production.
+One need for aspiring shiitake mushroom growers is to source sustainably harvested small diameter logs, known as “bolts,” for production.
 Bolts need to be free of defects and scarring on the bark, and are usually around 4 – 8” in diameter and about 36” long.
 Suitable species include Oak, Sugar Maple, Beech, and several others.
-A factsheet outlining the specifics is posted below.
+Read more about specs in this FACTSHEET:

 Spawn and Inoculation Suppliers

 We do not endorse or recommend any particular spawn producer but rather provides this reference of suppliers in alphabetical order.